PeterWangIntel/crosswalk-website/Rebasing-our-forks.md

     git fetch https://chromium.googlesource.com/chromium/blink.git branch-heads/chromium/1599:refs/heads/upstream_30_0_1599_66
     ```
     A new local branch called `upstream_30_0_1599_66` should now exist and be visible if you call `git branch`.

+    As the same branch can be used for more than one release, the commit at the tip of the branch might not be the one corresponding to the release we want.
+Use `git log` or `git svn find-rev` to determine the SHA1 hash corresponding to the Subversion revision determined in the previous section (158213), and then reset to it:
+    ```shell
+    git checkout upstream_30_0_1599_66
+    git reset --hard <SHA1>
+    ```

 1. Rebase existing fork-specific changes in `master` on top of the new `upstream` branch.